Statninja/credit_card_fraud_detection/README.md

    - Used SHAP (SHapley Additive exPlanations) to visualize the most impactful features on model predictions.

 ### 10. **📉 Feature Importance Plot for Tree Models**
-   - Feature importance visualization from the Random Forest and Gradient Boosting models, showing which variables drive the classification.
+   - Feature importance visualization from the Random Forest  showing which variables drive the classification.

 ---

 ## ⚙️ Machine Learning Models and Techniques

-1. **🔍 Logistic Regression**
-   - Provided baseline metrics and probability-based output.

-2. **🌲 Random Forest**
+ **🌲 Random Forest**
    - Ensemble model capturing complex patterns and interactions.

-3. **🚀 Gradient Boosting**
-   - Boosted trees for improved performance in classifying minority fraud cases.

-4. **🕹️ Support Vector Machine (SVM)**
-   - Classified using hyperplanes with an emphasis on maximizing class separation.

-5. **🧠 Neural Network**
-   - Deep learning model for complex fraud pattern recognition.

 ---